AXIA-DEV/axianetwork-frontier/template/README.md

 [Alice](https://docs.axlib.io/v3/tools/subkey#well-known-keys).
 When
 [a development chain is started](https://github.com/axlib-developer-hub/axlib-node-template#run), Alice's EVM account will be funded with a large amount of Ether.
-The [Polkadot UI](https://polkadot.js.org/apps/#?rpc=ws://127.0.0.1:9944) can be used to see the details of Alice's EVM account.
-In order to view an EVM account, use the `Developer` tab of the Polkadot UI `Settings` app to define the EVM `Account` type as below.
+The [Axia UI](https://axia.js.org/apps/#?rpc=ws://127.0.0.1:9944) can be used to see the details of Alice's EVM account.
+In order to view an EVM account, use the `Developer` tab of the Axia UI `Settings` app to define the EVM `Account` type as below.
 It is also necessary to define the `Address` and `LookupSource` to send transaction, and `Transaction` and `Signature` to be able to inspect blocks: